-2.2.
-Sparse coding of complex cell responses
+2.2 Sparse coding of complex cell responses

-Having sampled a large number of activation patterns (such as those shown in Fig. 5b), we then trained a linear sparse coding network on these data.
-In other words, we estimated the parameters of the model represented by Eq.
-(2) and depicted as a network in Fig. 3.
-(The details of the learning procedure are given in Appendix A.) Each complex cell activation pattern gives one data vector \mathbf{x} , with each element x_j representing the firing rate of one neuron.
-Each s_i represents the response of one higher-order neuron, whose 'receptive field' is closely related to the corresponding \mathbf{a}i .
-Again, the goal is to find basis patterns \mathbf{a}i such that typical input patterns \mathbf{x} can be described accurately using only a few significantly active higher-order neurons.
-This kind of sparse coding of complex cell responses is illustrated in Fig. 6.
+Having sampled a large number of activation patterns (such as those shown in Figure 5b), we then trained a linear sparse coding network on this data.
+In other words, we estimated the parameters of the model represented by equation (2) and depicted as a network in Figure 3.
+(The details of the learning procedure are given in the Appendix.)
+Each complex cell activation pattern gives one data vector $\mathbf{x}$ , with each element $x_j$ representing the fi ring rate of one neuron.
+Each $s_i$ represents the response of one higher-order neuron, whose 'receptive fi eld' is closely related to the corresponding $\mathbf{a}i$ .
+Again, the goal is to fi nd basis patterns $\mathbf{a}$ such that typical input patterns $\mathbf{x}$ can be described accurately using only a few signifi cantly active higher-order neurons.
+This kind of sparse coding of complex cell responses is illustrated in Figure 6.